-- Each of SDA and the Supplier must comply with the Law in performing any obligations under this MSA.
-You must ensure that all Milk complies with the Law and Relevant Standards. - (2) If there is any conflict between the requirements of the Law and the Relevant Standards, the higher standard must be complied with. - (3) You must, at your own cost, hold and maintain all necessary licences, approvals, permits required by any government authority or agency (including Dairy Food Safety Victoria). - (4) You must not abuse, intimidate, harass (verbally or physically), threaten or act in a threatening manner, or engage in any violent or dangerous activity towards any SDA employee, advisor or third party contractor.
-Any such behaviour will be considered a material breach of this MSA.
+- (3) You must, at your own cost, hold and maintain all necessary licences, approvals, permits required by any government authority or agency (including Dairy Food Safety Victoria, Dairy Authority of South Australia, Tasmanian Dairy Industry Authority and New South Wales Food Authority). - (4) You must not abuse, intimidate, harass (verbally or physically), threaten or act in a threatening manner, or engage in any violent or dangerous activity towards any SDA employee, advisor or third party contractor.
+Any such behaviour will be considered a material breach of this exclusive MSA.